jonathanclarke/jonathanclarke.ie/_posts/2014-01-20-farewell-abc.md

 I will miss the drive and energy of my team.
 They've been firing on all cylinders and running lean from the get go.
 Continuous deployments, regular sprints and a drive to be the best in the market.

-They also had a blockbuster year at through their ABC shop website, the new upgrades and strategies will pay off for years to come I hope.
+They also had a blockbuster year at ABC shop, the new upgrades and strategies will pay off for years to come I hope.

 Regular lunch outings with my lunch posse, while it put inches on my waistline it was great to have a regular group to chat to over spicy food.